bellaj/thirsty_men_problem/README.md

 While you were enjoying this finding and playing with your bottle in the air.
 Ding dong, somebody ring at the door.

 You've got **N** unexpected guests, all of them staring at the bottle in your hand, and suddenly shouting all once "we are thirsty".
-You let them in, and all of you gathered in the same room around a table and everybody asked you to drink.
+You let them in, and you all gathered in the same room around a table and everybody asked you to drink.

 ## Now the problem :
 The bottle (½ littre) can **only fill 3 cups**.